How to Buy the Best Quality iPad Pro Case (Expert Advice)

 How Most iPad Pro Cases Are Designed

-We are starting to get solicitations from Chinese suppliers for iPad Pro cases.
-They have the data set typically stolen from Apple's supplier and they create their sample cases off this data.
+Most iPad Pro cases start with a data set typically stolen from Apple's supplier and they create their sample cases off this data.
 The problem with the majority of these products is that they are engineered in the abstract but you use them in the concrete, in reality.

-After testing a few of these cases for a while, we have come to the conclusion that the problems are caused by poor engineering of the molded parts of the case.
-The molded parts are engineered and then molded in a non stressed state.
-Once you install them on the iPad Pro, the plastic is stressed with some areas under compression while other areas are under tension.
+After testing many of these covers, it is clear that the problems are caused by the poor engineering of the molded parts of the cover.
+The molded parts are engineered and then molded in a non-stressed state.
+Once you install them on your iPad Pro, the plastic is stressed with some areas under compression while other areas are under tension.

-This never lets up as long as the cover is on the tablet.
+This never lets up as long as the cover is on your tablet.
 Over time the material gives way and the plastic begins to crack and fall apart.
-Of course as one areas fails, this puts even more stress on the other areas that remain, causing them to fail even faster.
+As one area fails this puts even more stress on the other areas that remain, causing them to fail even faster.
 It's a downward spiral.

-People buy these types of cases because they have been lulled into thinking putting the cheapest case you can find on the most expensive tablet computer made is a good idea.
+Needless to say, these are some of the worst quality iPad Pro cases out there and amazon sells a lot of them.
+For some reason, people buy these types of covers because they have been brainwashed into thinking that putting the cheapest folio you can find on the most expensive tablet computer made is a good idea.
 It's not.
 It's a bad one.

-20 days later the cases arrived and she was so happy.
-Yes they were pretty and initially they worked very well.
+20 days later the covers arrived and she was so happy.
+Yes, they were pretty and initially, they worked very well.
 About 2 weeks later I got a call from her frantically explaining that the corner of one of the cases had broken off.
 "I didn't drop it, I didn't do anything to it, it just cracked off!", she exclaimed.

-If you take the three pillars of product design: value, style and functionality, these cases proved to be a very poor value.
-Yes they were cheap to purchase but they were also cheaply made.
-Yes they had style, but for how long?
+If you look at the three pillars of product design: value, style, and functionality, these covers proved to be a very poor value.
+Yes, they were cheap to purchase but they were also cheaply made.
+Yes, they had style, but for how long?

-The first way to insure you're choosing a good quality iPad pro case is not to choose a bad one.
-Like the story above, price will be a telltale sign of what your experience will be like and how well the case will work.
-At the opposite end of the spectrum from the plastic case above will be cases made by hand out of a material like leather.
+The first way to ensure you're choosing a good quality iPad pro case is not to choose a bad one.
+Like the story above, the price will be a telltale sign of what your experience will be like and how well the folio will work.
+At the opposite end of the spectrum from the plastic covers above will be folios made by hand out of a material like leather.

 With so many factories pumping our hundreds of thousands of iPad Pro cases, where do they all go?
 There are only so many store shelves.
-Sure, the virtual store shelves of online retail are endless, but with such over production, it always ends up as a race to the bottom.
-Shop smartly and avoid getting sucked down the drain during the race to the bottom.
+Sure, the virtual store shelves of online retail are endless, but with such overproduction, it always ends up as a race to the bottom.
+Shop smartly.

-Many of these low quality cases end up at your local discount store where they were sold as closeout items for pennies on the dollar.
-Many retailers have gotten burned and have grown very cautious about stocking an over abundance of case offerings.
+Many of these low-quality cases end up at your local discount store where they were sold as closeout items for pennies on the dollar.
+Many retailers have gotten burned and have grown very cautious about stocking an overabundance of cover offerings.

-Apple have put themselves on the same treadmill that Sony was on with their Walkmans thirty years ago and that Nike is still on with their sneakers.
+Apple has put itself on the same treadmill that Sony was on with their Walkmans thirty years ago and Nike is still on with their sneakers.
 The product life cycle for the iPhone and iPads is so much shorter than for Apple's other portables, their MacBook Pro laptops.

-The desktop computer life cycle seem downright glacial compared with the fruit fly cycle of the iPhone and tablet.
-This is one of the main reasons why making iPad Pro cases is such a mine field.
+The desktop computer life cycle seems downright glacial compared with the fruit fly cycle of the iPhone and tablet.
+This is one of the main reasons why making iPad Pro cases is such a minefield.

-As the Apple's tablet enters yet another round of redesigns and next generations, I wonder if we will see a maturation of the market for protection solutions.
-Will tablet users grow tired of spending for low quality cases that seem fine out of the box, only to crack, peal, and fall apart a short time later, causing further spending to keep the tablets protected?
+As Apple's tablets enter yet another round of redesigns and next generations, I wonder if we will see a maturation of the market for protection solutions.
+Will tablet users grow tired of spending for low quality-covers that seem fine out of the box, only to crack, peel, and fall apart a short time later, causing further spending to keep the tablets protected?
 This is what you want to be wary of.

-I wonder if this time around some of the customers who have gotten burned trying to save a few bucks on cheap tablet cases will break from their past behavior.
+I wonder if this time around some of the customers who have gotten burned trying to save a few bucks on cheap tablet covers will break from their past behavior.
 Will they realize that they purchased the most expensive computer tablet on earth?
-Do you really want to protect with the cheapest case you can find?
+Do you want to protect it with the cheapest case you can find?

 What's the old saying, penny wise and pouch foolish.